Is there anything that I can offer my customers as a Travel Counsellor which sets me apart

 How long does it take to get set up?

-Once your application is received and processed, you will need to work out your notice at your current employer, you will sign up to attend our 5-day induction training that is held over the first week of each month (Monday - Friday), so the transition is almost seamless!
+Once your application is received and processed, you will need to work out your notice at your current employer, you will sign up to attend our 10-day online induction training that is held over the first two weeks of each month (Monday - Friday), so the transition is almost seamless!

 How long is the initial training?

-After a series of eLearning pre-induction modules, you’ll join our 5-day training programme at our head office in Cape Town.
+After a series of eLearning pre-induction modules, you’ll join our 10-day online induction training programme right from the comfort of your own home.
 It’s a friendly and engaging way to learn all about the Travel Counsellors approach to travel.

 Is there a minimum sales target?